robbohn/Whirlwind/readme.md

     - `Shift+Alt+F` pretty formats the html file or highlighted section
 4. Preview via `CTL+SHIFT+V`

 ## CSS
+> Cascading Style Sheet - defines the appearance of HTML when displayed in a web page

 1. create embedded css
 2. Discuss scenarios
     - Tags _such as h2 and a_